ansible/ansible-documentation/docs/docsite/rst/community/communication.rst

 Regional and Language-specific channels
 ---------------------------------------

 Communicate in your preferred language by visiting the `International Communities forum category <https://forum.ansible.com/c/other-languages/10>`_.
-Current subcategories include Español (Spanish), Português (Portuguese), and Norsk (Norwegian).
+Current subcategories include:
+* Español (Spanish)
+* Português (Portuguese)
+* Norsk (Norwegian)

 For details on requesting a new language subcategory, see the `About the International Communities category post <https://forum.ansible.com/t/about-the-international-communities-category/48>`_.